:blur(10))

 Rental report

 Stability is the theme in FMWB's rental market.
-After avoiding the massive surge in rental prices that was seen across much of Canada, FMWB has continued to lead the nation in affordability.
-Rents in FMWB are more than a third lower than the national average.
+After avoiding the massive surge in rental prices that was seen across much of Canada, FMWB has continued to lead the nation in affordability in the beginning of 2025.
+Rents in FMWB are 41% lower than the national average.

 March 2025 report